chef/automate/components/docs-chef-io/content/automate/ha_destroy.md

 1. `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/destroy/aws/;terraform destroy;cd $i;done`.

-- If you have deployed the Chef Automate HA successffuly and wanted to destroy the deployment part alone, execute the command:
+- If you have deployed the Chef Automate HA successfully and wanted to destroy the deployment part alone, execute the command:

 `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/;terraform destroy;cd $i;done`

 {{< note >}}

-The deployment destroy does not remove any remote server configuration made, however it taints the terraform and thus you need to redo the configurations.
+The deployment destroy does not remove any remote server configuration made; however, it retains the terraform, and thus you need to redo the configurations.

 {{ < /note >}}